 Water-Efficient Landscape Gardens

 The Water-Efficient Landscape (WEL) demonstration gardens show that beautiful gardens can thrive in the Sacramento Valley on low amounts of supplemental summer water.
-Our newest WEL garden is the Ultra Water-Efficient Landscape (Ultra WEL).

-The WEL is composed of six garden areas designed to offer a variety of landscaping options.
+The WEL is composed of seven garden areas designed to offer a variety of landscaping options.
 Most plants are labeled with markers denoting both common and botanical names.
 Here are lists of plants at the Fair Oaks Horticulture Center (PDFs will open in a new window):

 In addition to water-wise plant selection, the demonstration gardens incorporate various water-efficient landscaping techniques.
 These include: